influxdata/docs-v2/content/v2.0/cloud/rate-limits.md

 - 2 buckets to store your time series data
 - 72-hour storage retention period

-To remove the rate limits, upgrade to the Pay As You Go option.
+To remove these restrictions, upgrade to the Pay As You Go option.

-## Pay As You Go option
+## Pay As You Go plan

-The Pay As You Go option offers more flexibility and ensures that you only pay for what you need.
+The Pay As You Go plan offers more flexibility and ensures that you only pay for what you need.
 This option automatically adjusts for projects based on data needs.

 To get more details and upgrade to the Pay As You Go option, perform the following steps.